© 2023 CyberNews- Latest tech news,

 How to remove malware from an iPhone or iPad

-In this article, we’ll go over how to remove viruses from an iPhone or iPad.
-Additionally, we will explain how to know if your phone is infected, and what actions you can take to protect your iPhone from threats in the future.
+To clean your phone, you can use an antivirus app or remove the threat manually.
+In this guide, I’ll walk you through how to remove malware from an iPhone or iPad, how to identify if your device is infected, and the steps you can take to protect your iPhone from future threats.

 TotalAV is an excellent antivirus option for iOS users.
-It efficiently removes viruses and prevents online threats, is feature-rich, and optimizes your device performance.
+It efficiently removes malware and prevents online threats, is feature-rich, and optimizes your device performance.

 cybernews® score

-How to get rid of a virus on your iPhone or iPad
+How to get rid of a malware/threat on your iPhone or iPad

 If you find such an app, remove it by tapping and holding it, and then select Delete.